 So now you understand a bit about proxies and what an elite proxy is, but why would you actually bother to use one?
 There are several reasons why.
 First of all, many insiders believe an elite proxy is the best way to stay secure and keep your personal information protected.

 And, an elite proxy can be great if you want access to a foreign program or download, as the foreign server will not know you are not native to that region.
-Bottom line is it is an excellent way to keep your computer anonymous.
+The bottom line is it is an excellent way to keep your computer anonymous.

 How to Increase Security Using an Elite Proxy

 One great thing about elite proxies is that it can be used in tandem with other platforms to further enhance your computer’s security.
 The Virtual Private Server, or VPS, is a machine sold by various Internet servers to further protect users.

 This package is customizable so you can adopt a system that works best for your own needs.
 This, combined with the elite proxy, means you can set yourself up to surf the web, download and do business without worry about who is looking on.

 Summing It Up